-We all love craps and we would all love to win at craps every time we play.
+We all love playing craps and we'd all love to win at craps every time we play.

 While there is no sure-fire five-minute strategy that will teach you how to play craps and win every time, there are a bunch of strategy tips and smart bets that can improve your chances of winning.

-In this article, I am going to run you through all the most common strategy tips to play craps.
+In this article, I am going to run you through all the most common craps betting strategies.
 I will show you how to pick the right bets when you play and how to understand when the house edge is too high for you to stay in the game.

 If any of these sounds foreign to you, remember to check out the articles I just linked before you sit at the craps table.

 Beating the C*ap Out of Craps

 Despite what many beginners believe, craps is not the easiest game on the casino floor.

 While it is true that your winnings are always one dice roll away, craps is a game that comes with such a sophisticated set of bets that you won’t win unless you know how to play.

 It's not so much down do using the right strategy to win at keno — it's about knowing how the game works.